Adaptive Node Feature Selection For Graph Neural Networks: Experimental Details

 \subsection{Table~\ref{t:real_glob_perm} simulation details}

 We elaborate on training details for the results in Table~\ref{t:real_glob_perm}.
-All results are averaged over five runs.
+All results are averaged over five runs, except for the results in Figures 2 and 5-8, which are averaged over twenty runs.
 In each run, we randomly split the nodes into 70\% training, 10\% validation, and 20\% test, and we report the test accuracy corresponding to the epoch with the highest validation accuracy.
 The train/validation/test masks are re-sampled independently for each run.
-For Cora, CiteSeer, and PubMed, we use a 2-layer GCN; for Amazon Computers and Photo we use a 2-layer GIN; for Cornell, Texas, and Wisconsin we use a 2-layer TAGConv; and for the MLP baseline we use a 2-layer MLP, all with 512 hidden units.
+For Cora, CiteSeer, and PubMed, we use a 2-layer GCN; for Amazon Computers and Photo we use a 2-layer GIN; for Cornell, Texas, and Wisconsin we use a 2-layer TAGCN; and for the MLP baseline we use a 2-layer MLP, all with 512 hidden units.
 Models on Computers and Photo are trained for 800 epochs, while the remaining datasets are trained for 400 epochs.
 We use the Adam optimizer with a learning rate of 0.01 and weight decay of $5\times 10^{-4}$.